-PEER membership
+UDN PEER membership

-The PEER includes up to 11 participants or legal guardians who are interested in partnering with UDN investigators to assess and contribute to the UDN research process and participant experience.
-Members of the PEER must be willing to engage in thoughtful conversation about the positive and negative aspects of the research process and respect the perspectives of others.
-Ideally there is adult, adolescent, and pediatric participant and family member representation.
+UDN PEER members are participants or legal guardians who are interested in collaborating with UDN investigators to assess and contribute to the UDN research process and participant experience.
+Members of UDN PEER must be willing to engage in thoughtful conversations about the positive and negative aspects of the research process and to respect the perspectives of others.
+Ideally, there is adult, adolescent, and pediatric participant and family member representation, as well as individuals from a range of racial/ethnic and cultural backgrounds and locations within the UDN.